theoBLT/indonesian/src/markdown/why.md

 ---
-title: "But... why?"
+title: "Why learn Indonesian, out of all languages?"
 path: "/celoteh/tentang/kenapa"
 author: "Théo Blochet"
 date: "2020-01-01"
 ---

-### Why learn Indonesian, out of all languages?

 My wife is Indonesian!
 Learning her language has all kinds of benefits:
 * Language is the psychology of a culture.
 Learning the language lets me deeply understand her culture.